Talbot Counselling & Psychotherapy

 Humanistic therapies focus on self-development, growth and responsibilities.
 They seek to help individuals recognise their strengths, creativity and choice in the 'here and now'.
-I draw from Cognitive Behavioural Therapy, Humanistic/Person Centred, Psychodynamic, Solution Focused Brief Therapy and Existential approaches to adapt the theory to each individual client.
+I draw from Third Wave CBT (Cognitive Behavioural Therapy), Humanistic/Person Centred, Psychodynamic, Solution Focused Brief Therapy and Existential approaches to adapt the application of theory to individual clients.

 My philosophy is that each person is unique and therefore no one approach suits all.

-"CBT has been successfully use to help people with depression, panic disorder, relationship problems, drug and alcohol abuse, eating disorders, psychosis, and most of the other difficulties that people bring to therapy".
+"CBT has been successfully used to help people with anxiety /depression, panic disorder, relationship problems, drug and alcohol abuse, eating disorders, psychosis, and most of the other difficulties that people bring to therapy".
 (Beck 2016).